konecnyjakub/mytester/README.md

 Automated tests runner's functionality can be extended by extensions.
 They can add callbacks for certain events.
 Extensions have to implement the *MyTester\ITesterExtension* interface.
 For now, custom extensions cannot be registered when using the script *vendor/bin/mytester*,

-Method getEventsPreRun returns callbacks that are called before all tests are run (when we know which test cases should be run), it receives MyTester\Events\TestsStartedEvent as its first parameter.
+Method getEventsPreRun returns callbacks that are called before all tests are run (when we know which test cases should be run), it receives MyTester\Events\TestsStarted as its first parameter.

-Method getEventsAfterRun returns callbacks that are called after all tests were run, it receives MyTester\Events\TestsFinishedEvent as its first parameter.
+Method getEventsAfterRun returns callbacks that are called after all tests were run, it receives MyTester\Events\TestsFinished as its first parameter.

 Method getEventsBeforeTestCase returns callbacks that are called before a test case is run, it receives MyTester\Events\TestCaseStarted as its first parameter.